Hybrid symmetry class topological insulators: Introduction

-\emph{Introduction}.~Twenty first century physics thus far is heavily influenced by the topological classification of quantum materials~\cite{Hasan-Kane-RMP, Qi-Zhang-RMP, chiu-RMP, kane-mele, BHZ, fukane, molenkamp, hasan-nature, sczhang-natphy, zxshen-science}.
+Twenty first century physics thus far is criticaly influenced by the topological classification of quantum materials~\cite{Hasan-Kane-RMP, Qi-Zhang-RMP, chiu-RMP, kane-mele, BHZ, fukane, molenkamp, hasan-nature, sczhang-natphy, zxshen-science}.
 It roots back in the discovery of quantum Hall states in the 1980s~\cite{QHE1, QHE2, QHE3}.
 Over the time, topological insulators (TIs), featuring insulating bulk but gapless boundaries via a bulk-boundary correspondence, emerged as the most prominent representative of topological phases of matter.
-It turned out that they can be grouped into ten Altland-Zirnbauer symmetry classes (AZSCs), depending on their non-spatial symmetries (time-reversal, particle-hole and sublattice or chiral)~\cite{AZ1, AZ2, AZ3}.
+It turned out that they can be grouped into ten Altland-Zirnbauer symmetry classes (AZSCs), depending on their non-spatial symmetries (time-reversal, particle-hole, and sublattice or chiral)~\cite{AZ1, AZ2, AZ3}.
 AZSCs also encompass thermal topological insulators or superconductors~\cite{TSC1, TSC2, TSC3}.
 Subsequent inclusion of crystal symmetries in the classification scheme immensely diversified the landscape of topological phases that ultimately gave birth to topological quantum chemistry, nowadays routinely employed to identify topological crystals in nature~\cite{liangfu:crystalline, juricic-natphys:crystalline, shiozakisato, slagerkane, bernevig:TQC, fang:crystalline, bernevig:crystalline, vishwanath:crystalline, skdas:crystalline}.
-In this realm, the following quest fuels our current venture. \emph{Can a hybridization} (defined shortly) \emph{between two topological insulators from different AZSCs foster} (possibly new) \emph{topology?}
+Noticeably, model Hamiltonian for crystalline topological phases also belong to AZSCs, but often possess distinct topological invariants.
+In this realm, the following quest fuels our current venture. \emph{Can a hybridization} (defined in the next paragraph) \emph{between two topological insulators from different Altland-Zirnbauer symmetry classes foster} (possibly new) \emph{topology?}